 This law is clearly a kind of hasty legislation influenced by political approaches and destroys the trust we have in the financial crime network.

-Kevin Bess had previously called the law “widespread ambiguities” and called for an exemption from the Financial Crimes Network.
-According to Kevin Bass, the law is “aggressive” to the “privacy” of the people and has little advantage.
+Coin Bess had previously called the law “widespread ambiguities” and called for an exemption from the Financial Crimes Network.
+According to Coin Bass, the law is “aggressive” to the “privacy” of the people and has little advantage.